The first image from the James Webb Space Telescope is here, and it’s stunning

 The first JWST image unveiled

-The resulting image is a composite of many shots, captured at several wavelengths, for a total of 12.5 hours.
-The many specks represent distant galaxies—thousands of them—and the image is the most detailed view of the early universe, according to the agency.
-Light travels approximately 186,000 miles per second, and the light we in this image has been traveling for over 13 billion years.
+The resulting image is a composite of many shots, captured at several wavelengths, for a total exposure of 12.5 hours.
+The many specks represent distant galaxies—thousands of them—and the image is the most detailed view of the universe, according to the agency.
+Light travels approximately 186,000 miles per second, and the light we see in this image has been for over 13 billion years.
 As part of its mission, the JWST will continue to probe deep into the past.

 “[The galaxies] have tiny, faint structures that have never been seen before, including star clusters and diffuse features,” NASA writes.
 “Researchers will soon begin to learn more about the galaxies’ masses, ages, histories, and compositions, as Webb seeks the earliest galaxies in the universe.”